 - Coarsely grind cinnamon sticks, cloves, green cardamoms, whole black peppercorns, and fennel seeds.

-- I ground them with mortar and pestle to keep the spices coarse.
+- I ground them with a mortar and pestle to keep the spices coarse.

 Making Dhaba Style Paneer Masala

-- Chop the tomatoes finely and set them aside.
+- Coarsely grind or finely chop the tomatoes and set them aside.

-- Add the dry ground masala and saute for a minute or until spices are aromatic.
-Keep stirring continuously to prevent the spices from sticking to the pan.
+- Keep stirring continuously to prevent the spices from sticking to the pan.

 - Do not cook the masala for long; otherwise, it will start burning.

-- Then add turmeric powder, Kashmiri red chili powder, cumin powder, coriander powder, and Garam masala powder.
-Mix well.
+- Then add turmeric powder, Kashmiri red chili powder, cumin powder, coriander powder, and Garam masala.

-- Continue cooking the tomato mixture until tomatoes are soft, pulpy, and almost like a thick gravy.
+- Continue cooking the tomato mixture until the tomatoes are soft and pulpy, almost like a thick gravy.

-- I have added ยฝ cup of water, but if you want Paneer Masala more liquidy, add more water as needed.
+- I have added ½ cup of water; if you want Paneer Masala to be more liquid, add more water as needed.

-- Covering the lid and cooking Paneer into the gravy, make Paneer very soft and melt in the mouth.
+- Covering the lid and cooking the paneer in the gravy makes it very soft and melts in the mouth.

 Serving Suggestions